pondrejk/dizzer/chap5-case_study_2.md

 Traffic speed does not bear information on car density? -- what is the relation? in pandemic it should be higher?

 ## 4.6 Possible extensions

+The visual analysis tool should work equally well regardless of the velocity of data generation or the cadence of change.
+For that matter, the temporally dense dataset should serve well for designing a cartographic interface even though the dataset is not itself consumed "real-time".